 Starting from the top to the bottom we have a power button, 3.5mm headphone/microphone combo jack, followed by 4x USB-A ports, an SD-Card slot, and a high-speed USB-C port.
 Other display-related ports are found on the back of the PC along with additional USB inputs and this prebuilt PC supports dual display configuration if you are into that.

 The other worth mentioning technical features include the addition of a rear exhaust fan.
 This fan is mounted in a way that in which it blows hot air out of the PC hence keeping the temperatures in check.

-The thing that stood out about this PC is the use of a Ryzen 3500 processor.
-Most other manufacturers at this price would be included an Intel i3 and called it a day so kudos to Hp for incorporating this little banger of a processor here.
+The thing that stood out about this PC is the use of a Ryzen 5600GG processor.
+Most other manufacturers at this price would be included an Intel i3 and call it a day so kudos to Hp for incorporating this latest little banger from AMD.

 As for the other specifications, HP is giving you 8GB preinstalled RAM here.
 I wish it was 16GB as 8GB RAM is quickly being overridden in favor of higher RAM capacities.
 Games today often recommend more than 8GB.

 The storage space is also limited with this prebuilt PC only providing you with a 256GB NVME SSD.

 Granted the SSD here is blazing fast and will help in quicker loading times for games and applications but due to the fewer space users will have to be selective in the games and applications they install.